Queenborough railway station: Services

+The typical off-peak service is one train per hour in each direction between Sheerness-on-Sea and Sittingbourne, from where connections are available to London Victoria, London St Pancras International, Dover Priory and Ramsgate.
+During the peak hours, the service is increased to two trains per hour in each direction.

 History

 Queenborough was opened on 19 July 1860 by the Sittingbourne and Sheerness Railway (S&SR), a nominally independent company which had powers to construct a 7.125 mi branch line from Sittingbourne across the River Swale to a terminus near the entrance of Sheerness Dockyard.
 The line was worked from the outset by the London, Chatham and Dover Railway which absorbed the S&SR in 1876.